Virtualization Getting Started Guide

 - Automatic non-uniform memory access (NUMA) balancing moves tasks, which can be threads or processes closer to the memory they are accessing.
 This improves the performance of applications running on non-uniform memory access (NUMA) hardware systems, without any manual tuning required for Red Hat Enterprise Linux 7 guests.

-NoteFor more information on automatic NUMA balancing, refer to the Red Hat Enterprise Linux 7 Virtualization Tuning and Optimization Guide.
+NoteFor more information on automatic NUMA balancing, see the Red Hat Enterprise Linux 7 Virtualization Tuning and Optimization Guide.

 - Virtual CPU hot add